Def in Diesel Tank

 In the event of accidental DEF contamination, refrain from starting the engine.
 Immediately contact a professional mechanic or service provider for assistance.
 Follow these steps to mitigate potential damage and ensure proper handling of the situation.

-It's crucial to refrain from igniting the engine if you suspect DEF contamination.
-Doing so could exacerbate the issue by dispersing the contaminated fluid throughout the vehicle's fuel system, potentially leading to more severe damage.
+It’s crucial to refrain from igniting the engine if you suspect DEF contamination.
+Doing so could exacerbate the issue by dispersing the contaminated fluid throughout the vehicle’s fuel system, potentially leading to more severe damage.
+This first move is also the same if you accidentally put gas in a diesel engine.
 Think of it like stirring a pot of soup; starting the engine would be like vigorously stirring in the wrong ingredient, spreading it further.
-So, for now, let's keep that engine off to prevent DEF from infiltrating deeper into the fuel lines and engine components.
+So, for now, let’s keep that engine off to prevent DEF from infiltrating deeper into the fuel lines and engine components.

 While it might be tempting to try and resolve the issue yourself, draining the contaminated fuel from your vehicle is a task best left to the professionals.
 Attempting a DIY method can be risky due to the complexity of the process and the potential of improper handling and disposal of the fuel.